rapid7/insightconnect-plugins/plugins/thehive/help.md

 # Version History

+* 3.1.0 - Added additional error handling for issues that occur outside the expected status codes | Action: `create_case` remade to not include task input
 * 3.0.0 - Refactored plugin | Removed `thehive4py` dependency | Action: Split `get_user` into two new actions, `get_user_by_id` & `get_current_user`
 * 2.0.5 - New spec and help.md format for the Extension Library.
 Update help key features and fix description capitalisation
 * 2.0.4 - Update to use the `komand/python-2-27-slim-plugin` Docker image to reduce plugin size and to support SSL Verify